Mig4444/project-examples/demo-mvc-device/README.md

 - MVC methodology is used
 - Singleton is implemented on C language
-- Currently console output is available, this is to be updated wit a C++ Layer on other project
+- Currently for simulation purposes console output is available
 - Basic notion of thread